 A fold-over desk guide is provided along with a printout of the Vimala Alphabet to give children a visual review of the letters.
 Older students may find a blank practice page with the Vimala Alphabet heading helpful.

-The Guidebook, Animals, pen and ink, is available on Amazon.com
+The Guidebook, Alphabet, pen, and ink, is available on Amazon.com and Barnes & Noble.

 A downloadable tutor’s handbook is also available from this website, Teaching the Vimala Alphabet™.